After reading this article you will:

 - HR department – employee analytics solution, helping to split the employees into categories and estimate possible risk factors (like the one by Ginni Rometty, CEO at IBM); or create a system for quality control based on your corporate rules, there are many options.

-Working with Data and Datasets
+Working with Data and Datasets for AI & Machine Learning solution

 The amount of data is directly connected with the training.
 The more data you have, the higher the accuracy and the quality of your result.
 But what should you do if there’s not enough data?
 You’ve got 4 options: